PatAltimore/active-directory-b2c-android-native-nodejs-webapi/README.md

 	-`<Your Tenant Name>` inside the identityMetadata variable with the name of your Azure AD B2C tenant you created.

-3. Run the following command:
+3. Install the node dependencies:

 ```npm install && npm update```
 4. Run the Web API!

 ```node index.js```